cboyajian/Gee_Whiz_Final_Project/README.md

 **Authors**: Allie Cole, Clarissa Boyajian, Scout Leonard

-**Purpose**: This repository contains the contents of our 3rd homework assignment for EDS 220 assignment, in which we will teach a remote sensing concept to out cohort-mates.
+**Purpose**: This repository contains the contents of our 3rd homework assignment for EDS 220, in which we will teach a remote sensing concept to out cohort-mates.
 Our group calculates vegetation indices for mangrove canopies using Landsat 8 data.

 **Contents**:
 - **environment.yml**: Environment file for use in creating Binder environment for running Jupyter notebook